rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 ## Installing `lsyncd` - Source Method

-Installing from source is not as bad is it sounds.
+Installing from the source is not as bad as it sounds.
 Just follow this guide and you will be up and running in no time!

 ### Install Dependencies